 200 Swedish girl names (A-Z)

 So what are the most popular names right now?
-We’ve ranked Swedish girls’ names here by popularity.
-So, here are the top ten Swedish girls’ names for newborns.
+Based on the latest available data, we’ve ranked Swedish girls’ names by popularity.
+Here are the top ten Swedish girl names for newborns in 2025.

 - Astrid